FloWambui/E-Poll/README.md

 - Faith Okong'o

 ## Description
-With our lives increasingly shifting online, it’s only logical that voting would transition to a digital platform, too.
+With our lives increasingly shifting online, it’s only logical that voting would transition to a digital platform too.

 E-Poll is a Simple,secure and transparent voting system.
 Common features include single-vote verification, which ensures members don’t inadvertently vote more than once; ballot tracking, which monitors the exact moment a ballot is processed; a secure network to protect the entire process from nominations to tabulation; and secret ballots, which keep ballots private.